jim5six/SpaceRider/README.md

 # Notes

-- The #16 operator setting (Wizard Easy Mode) is currently unused
+- The #30 operator setting (Hard Mode) is currently unused.